zurutech/zurutech.github.io/_posts/2020-09-29-continuous-integration-with-unreal-engine-4.md

     interruptible: true
 ```

-As usual, the code for the `Windows` and `Linux` (where we use the docker executors) is identical, while for macOS we have to take care of the dirt (and of same strange requirement about the needs for the "C" locale).
+As usual, the code for the `Windows` and `Linux` (where we use the docker executors) is identical, while for macOS we have to take care of the dirt (and of another strange requirement about the needs for the "C" locale).

 Now that we have the templates defined, we can define the jobs.
 One type of job will be executed only by the "scheduled" tasks (e.g. we can then have nightly builds in this way), the other one is manual and let the developer the freedom to press a button, trigger the build and have the artifact ready for download at the end.